KurtJacobson/SPSU-Visual-Identity/Colors/README.md

 # SPSU Color Palette

-This is the official SPSU color set as defined in the SPSU style guide.
+These were the official SPSU colors as defined in the SPSU style guide.

 ## Primary Colors